medicami/marc-o-polo/README.md

 # marc-o-polo
 A small project to convert Linux datafiles containing bilbiographic data into MaRC files or other usable formats.

+# I Don't Care About All This, How Do I Use the Program?
+This is a Python program, so please install Python 3.

+You will also need pymarc.
+To install it, copy this into your terminal:

+py -m pip install pymarc

+To run through the terminal, simply type "py " and then the location of the "main.py" file.
+On Windows, you can drag the file from the file explorer into the terminal and it will print the path to the file for you,

+e.g., "py C:\Stuff\marc-o-polo\src\main.py"

+An easy way to do this on Windows is to Shift+Right-Click in the empty space in the file explorer and select "Open Powershell window here", then you can start typing the name of the file to run, press tab, and it will automatically complete the relative path for the file.

 ## The Problem
 When books are received, information about them comes in a datafile on a Linux server.
 The file itself is essentially unusable for the cataloguers and other staff, who typically do their work on Windows machines.
 In order to convert this information into a usable formate for the other staff to use, information for individual books is printed out onto receipts and placed inside of the items for future processing.